Architectural Foundation of Santa Barbara

 Observe Your Environment Through Sketching

-The KDA Sketch Session was held at the Old Mission Santa Barbara on May 19, 2024.
+The KDA Sketch Session was held at the Casa de la Guerra on May 18, 2025.
 Over 80 artists attended with family and friends.
-The 2025 KDA Calendar is currently being designed and will be available for sale in November.
+The 2026 KDA Calendar is printed and available for sale at the Architectural Foundation of Santa Barbara, as well as several local bookstores and gift shops.

 Why Sketch?